fish-fiend/homemade-cgm-analysis/README.md

         then you won't be able to get a complete picture of your data over any timespan greater than 90 days. and that sort of long-term analysis is kind of the whole point of this. so this is my most pressing issue
   - extend compatability beyond dexcom to other cgm brands
+  - percent of time in range (pie chart perhaps?)